Universal-Basic-Compute/kinos10/blueprints/kinos/template/sources/api_reference_v2.md

 The `min_files` and `max_files` parameters allow you to control how many files are included in the context when processing the message.
 This helps balance between having enough context for accurate responses while avoiding context overload.

+The `textFilesOnly` parameter determines whether only text files (with .txt and .md extensions) are included in the context.
+When set to `true` (the default), only these file types are considered for context.
+When set to `false`, all file types may be included based on relevance.

 #### Send Channel Message

 Send a message to a specific channel within a kin.